Marjorie Taylor Greene's, Liz Cheney's futures in balance as House GOP gathers for crucial meeting Wednesday

 They add that Cheney will likely make her case at the meeting but is not expected to apologize for her impeachment vote.
 Instead, she’s expected to talk about the future of the Republican Party.

-Meanwhile, it's likely there will also be discussion about Greene's future in the House GOP.
+Meanwhile, it's likely there will also be a discussion about Greene's future in the House GOP.

 House Republicans have been largely silent on Greene, including and especially the leadership.
 Asked if any decisions were made at a House GOP Steering Committee meeting Tuesday night, Minority Whip Rep. Steve Scalise, R-La., said "No, we're still going to be working through some things."